ros2/design/articles/141_static_remapping.md

 Original Author: {{ page.author }}

 ## Why remap names?
-Remapping names allows reusing the same node executable in different parts of the system, and it means nodes can useful when destributed in binary form.
+Remapping names allows reusing the same node executable in different parts of the system.
 A robot that has multiple sensors of the same type could launch multiple instances of the same node with outputs remapped to different topics.

 ```